 Will a healthy dog's bite make me sick?

-are dog bites severe if u know the dog had all of its shots and is healthy? if i wash the cut properly and put some rubbing alcohol on it and keep it clean and dry, will i be ok?
+Are dog bites severe if you know the dog had all of its shots and is healthy?
+If I wash the cut properly and put some rubbing alcohol on it and keep it clean and dry, will I be ok?

 signed, dog bitten